spress/spress-import/README.md

 This plugin let you import posts and pages from others platforms to a Spress site.

-**Note**: this plugin is in a early stage.
-That means that its behaviour could change frecuenly without notice until it reaches a stable version.

 ## Platforms supported
 * [CSV files](#csv-files).
 * [Wordpress WXR files](#wordpress-wxr-files).